Gillette Hit-and-Run Accident Attorneys

 While it is not required, you may also add on uninsured motorist property damage (UMPD) to help you get your car repaired if the other driver is not identified.
 However, it is still an uphill battle to file a claim.

 When you file an auto accident claim after a hit and run, you ultimately have to deal with an insurance company.
 Because these companies make money by denying claims or minimizing coverage, you may find yourself in a difficult situation if you contact an insurance company on your own.
 You may desperately want to get your medical bills paid as quickly as possible, but you should never accept a lowball settlement offer.

 Instead of filing a claim on your own, contact a Gillette car accident attorney at Steven Titus & Associates, P.C.
 With our law firm at your side, you can advocate for full compensation for your injuries.
-In addition, we can investigate your accident to identify the at-fault driver or provide legal representation when dealing with your own insurance company.
+In addition, we can investigate your crash to identify the at-fault driver or provide legal representation when dealing with your own insurance company.
 To schedule a free case evaluation with an experienced trial attorney, contact our firm at (307) 257-7800.

 Your FREE Case Strategy Session